PASTORAL THANATOLOGY CERTIFICATION

 Note: candidates must provide official documentation of at least one of the established prerequisites at the time of application for Certification.
 Failure to provide such documentation and evidence of education requirements will result in rejection of the application.

-- Obtaining 50 or more hours of continuing education within the three year period of certification .
+- Obtaining 50 or more hours of continuing education within the four year period of certification .
 Click here: Criteria for Recertification

 - Have successfully advanced to Fellowship Status in the AAGC prior to the expiration of their current certification.
 Fellowship projects must have been in the specialty of pastoral thanatolgy practice.
 Once a certified member achieves Fellowship in the AAGC, they are required only to reapply for Fellowship status, and continue to maintain their Certification along with their Fellowship.